DIY Aquaponics and How

 Now let’s touch on the microbes (nitrifying and nitrating bacteria) in the system.
 They are critical to the success of an aquaponics system.
 These bacteria do the job of converting ammonia from the fish wastes, first into nitrites, then into nitrates and the solids into vermicompost that are food for the plants.

-What that means is if you’re growing lettuce in 10 square feet of space using an aquaponics system, it would be equivalent to you growing lettuce in a 100 square feet of land in the conventional agriculture.
+Say for example, if you’re growing lettuce in 10 square feet of space using an aquaponics system, it would be equivalent to you growing lettuce in a 100 square feet of land in the conventional agriculture.
 That’s a huge amount of difference in terms of land usage and financial saving.

 Aquaponics is a natural way of producing food.
 Have you ever wondered why fish in a lake don’t need a filter like the fish in aquariums do?
 It’s because its wastes or excrement is consumed by the bacteria in the water.

 These bacteria use the fish waste as food and give off other products that are food for plants.
 It’s how lakes clean themselves in a natural cycle called an eco-system.
 Aquaponics mimics this system and that’s why it is a self-sustaining system.

 Let’s have a look at some of the benefits to aquaponics;

 - Saves up to 90% of water usage compared to traditional methods of soil grown plants.
 You don’t need to water the plants.
 It’s automated!

 - Plants grow significantly faster, bigger and healthier.
 The fish and the bacteria produce all the natural nutrient the plants need.

 - There is no need to add fertilizers as the system feeds itself.
 That not only safes you money but also time and labor in growing your greens.